microsoft/TemplateStudio/docs/WPF/services/readme.md

-# Windows Template Studio - WPF Services
+# Template Studio - WPF Services

 The following services are supported in WPF apps.